-We’ve recently added network visualisations or “node-link” charts to Flourish, so it’s now easy to make these from your spreadsheets.
-To demonstrate what they can do, I’ve visualised the corporate networks of some large UK companies.
+We’ve recently added network visualizations or “node-link” charts to Flourish, so it’s now easy to make these from your spreadsheets.
+To demonstrate what they can do, I’ve visualized the corporate networks of some large UK companies.
 The networks are derived from the new Persons of Significant Control data, which requires companies registered in England & Wales to declare any other companies that control them, as an owner or shareholder.

 This fascinating data gives an insight into the increasingly sprawling structures of modern corporations.
 However, the raw data at Companies House is complicated to unpick.
 For example, BP Marine Limited lists its PSC as BP International Limited, which in turn lists its PSC as BP PLC.
 Long, complex chains are common!
 And there’s no way to see all the companies controlled by another company.
 This is where network graphs come in handy.

 One company with a complex structure is Persimmon PLC, the housebuilder – in the news recently because its CEO received a £74 million bonus.
 It’s the “ultimate” controller of no fewer than 587 other companies at Companies House.

 Clicking through the slides, you can see how Persimmon has grown over the years by acquiring numerous other housebuilders – Ideal Homes, Beazer Homes, Westbury, and Prowting.
 And the chart shows how more than half the network are special purpose vehicles controlled by Persimmon Homes Limited, mostly related to a single site.

 Creating this visualization in Flourish required no coding skills – the only hard part was getting the data.
 Learn how to make a network graph without coding in Flourish.